 - If not, should you consider creating one?

 - What are you currently doing to acknowledge planned gifts?

 - How might you recognize these generous individuals and families within the next year?

 Six-month check-in time—we are halfway through the year!
 Take this month to get caught up on anything outstanding.
-Reach out to Emily if you need help or have any questions!
+Reach out to Jim if you need help or have any questions!